NY AG probes if Trump pumped up value of estate, assets

-NEW YORK (AP) — New York’s Democratic attorney general asked a court Monday to enforce subpoenas issued as part of her investigation into whether President Donald Trump or his businesses lied about the value of a sprawling suburban estate and other assets in order to get loans or tax benefits.
+NEW YORK (AP) — New York’s attorney general asked a court Monday to compel some of President Donald Trump’s business associates, including his son, Eric, to testify and turn over documents as part of her investigation into whether the president’s company lied about the value of its assets in order to get loans or tax benefits.

 “For months, the Trump Organization has made baseless claims in an effort to shield evidence from a lawful investigation into its financial dealings,” James said in a statement.
 “They have stalled, withheld documents, and instructed witnesses, including Eric Trump, to refuse to answer questions under oath.
 That’s why we’ve filed a motion to compel the Trump Organization to comply with our office’s lawful subpoenas for documents and testimony.
 These questions will be answered and the truth will be uncovered, because no one is above the law.”

-One “significant” focus of the investigation is whether the Trump Organization and its agents improperly inflated the value of the Seven Springs estate north of the city in Westchester County.
-Valuations of Seven Springs were used to claim an apparent $21.1 million tax deduction for donating a conservation easement and in submissions to financial institutions calculating Trump’s net worth, according to court filings.
+“While we have tried to cooperate in good faith with the investigation at every turn, the NYAG’s continued harassment of the company as we approach the election (and filing of this motion on the first day of the Republican National Convention) once again confirms that this investigation is all about politics,” read a statement emailed by Trump Organization chief legal officer Alan Garten.

-Investigators have not yet determined whether the law was broken, which was noted by the Trump Organization in a scathing public response Monday.
+James’ investigation was launched in March 2019 after Trump’s longtime personal lawyer, Michael Cohen, told Congress that Trump had repeatedly inflated the value of his assets to obtain more favorable terms for loans and insurance coverage.

-“While we have tried to cooperate in good faith with the investigation at every turn, the NYAG’s continued harassment of the company as we approach the election (and filing of this motion on the first day of the Republican National Convention) once again confirms that this investigation is all about politics,” according to an emailed statement from the organization.
-“We will respond to this motion as appropriate.”
+While the probe has previously received press attention, Monday’s court filings revealed new details about its focus.

 The White House referred questions to the Trump Organization.